• Skip to main content

 🥗What to Serve with Scalloped Potatoes

-Our garlic green beans (or curried green beans) and sous vide asparagus pair well for a complete meal.
+Our garlic string bean recipe (or this unique green bean recipe) and sous vide asparagus pair well for a complete meal.
 Or check out our full list of gluten-free side dishes.

 👩🏻🍳 Expert Tips